lebigot/realtime_annotate/README.rst

 ========

 ..
 Benefits and description of the program for users, in one sentence:

-``realtime_annotate.py`` is a light-weight program that *lets users focus* on listening, watching, etc., and *make pre-defined annotations* very efficiently,
+``realtime_annotate.py`` is a light-weight program that **lets users focus** on listening, watching, etc., and **make pre-defined annotations** very efficiently,

 ..
 How are the benefits obtained?

-This is made possible by having the user enter annotation with a *single keyboard key*, and by letting the program *automatically handle time-related tasks* (time stamping, and automatic scrolling of existing annotations).
+Users can focus on the annotation task thanks to having them enter annotation with a **single keyboard key**, and to letting the program **automatically handle time-related tasks** (time stamping, and automatic scrolling of existing annotations):

+.. _annotate_process:
 .. image:: doc/annotate.png

 ..
 Some details connected to the introductory paragraph: